 - Giving top users SWAG—even if it’s just icons for use in their posts that denote their status

 What works for your community will evolve over time.
-Pay particular attention to the negative feedback you receive and use it to shape your community’s structure and engagement.
+Pay particular attention to the negative feedback you receive and use it to learn how to promote your business in your community.

 Step 4: Seed engagement within your community